GusMtz787/quad_ibvs_quaternions/README.md

 ```

 Consider that the variables _x1_dot_ and _x2_dot_ are the **velocity** and **acceleration** for each axis, respectively.
 This information is **now available** and it is **streamed** through **ROS topics** for the other nodes to access it when needed.

+## Discussion

+As was mentioned in the introduction of this documentation, a full autonomous PID-controlled QUAV system hasn't been achieved for all kinds of tests (ignoring the Ardupilot autopilot). **Attitude control** was achieved in many tests, however the **position control** hasn't been finished.
+Nevertheless, specific problems were detected where potential problems are believed to cause special difficulty to achieve a full attitude and position control:

+- It appears that with the current hardware setup and without graphing the telemetry obtained, the maximum frequency at which the control loop ran was of ~170 Hz.
+It has been found in the literature that higher frequencies are needed for a proper control.
+This implies that calculating the control law and therefore the control inputs, may potentially be **too slow** if based **completely in ROS**.
+To **solve** this, a **Teensy 4.1** board was proposed to replace the low-level microcontroller that calculates the control inputs.
+In other words, the **Raspberry Pi** would be in charge of **receiving the data** from the cameras through WIFI and then this information is **transferred to the Teensy**, which is capabable of running at **higher frequencies** than 170 Hz.

+- Another potential problem that was not thoroughly tested is the **update frequency** of the QUAV's **position**.
+The VICON Valkyrie system is in charge of this, and the ROS topic that enables this update was set to **run at 100 Hz**.
+It would be beneficial to test if this topic can be set at higher speeds and compare if that affects the overall performance of the QUAV.
+Alternatively, the NAVIO2 contains several IMUs, these can be accessed using the code provided by the NAVIO2's developer on their Github account (showed earlier in this documentation).
+Processing incoming IMU data may (almost surely) be faster than acquiring the information from the cameras via WIFI.

 ## Conclusion